Treatment Options for ADHD

 Behavioral interventions are a type of treatment that’s similar to behavior therapy, but it’s more like coaching than traditional therapy.
 Instead of working with a therapist, you’ll work with an ADHD coach – someone who specializes in problem-solving and behavior changes in those with ADHD.

 Both adults and children can benefit from ADHD coaching through behavioral intervention.
 It helps them work with the emotional and psychological aspects of ADHD, and it’s possible to specifically target symptoms and issues caused by ADHD.
-You can work on exercises that can help attention issues, low motivation, poor organizational skills, emotional control, and impulsivity.
-It’s been found that getting ADHD coaching for eight weeks can give individuals better organizational abilities and reduced anger that lasts for a year or more.
+You can work on exercises that can help with attention issues, low motivation, poor organizational skills, emotional control, and impulsivity.

 Do keep in mind that behavioral interventions typically utilize coaches instead of medical experts or therapists.
 You’ll want to make sure you’re working with someone who specializes in ADHD and vet their experience before beginning this type of treatment.